crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 can separately configure the desired storage for your cluster by using the dropdown menu under 'Storage' in the 'Node specification' panel.
 The range of eligible storage sizes varies by subscription plan.
-The storage you have chosen for your cluster is also reflected in the cluster overview on the right-hand panel.
+The storage you have chosen for your cluster is also reflected in the cluster overview in the right-hand panel.

 ..
 NOTE::